sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 SCIM (System for Cross-domain Identity Management) allows users to connect their identity provider (like [Okta](https://developer.okta.com/docs/concepts/scim/) or [Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/sync-scim)) to Sourcegraph and automatically sync user accounts.
 When a new employee is onboarded, their Sourcegraph account is automatically created.
 When they leave the organization, their access is promptly revoked.

-Before SCIM support, IT admins had to manually create and delete Sourcegraph user accounts.
+Before SCIM support, admins had to manually create and delete Sourcegraph user accounts.
 Now they can automate these tedious, error-prone tasks, meeting compliance requirements and reducing the risk of outdated user accounts.

-SCIM support is initially available for user provisioning (groups coming soon!).
+SCIM support is launching in beta with initial availablity for user provisioning (groups coming soon!).
 We have tested compatibility with Okta and Azure AD, and support full CRUD operations.

 With SCIM, you can eliminate the ghost accounts and compliance headaches.
-[Learn more in our docs](https://docs.sourcegraph.com/admin/scim) and enable SCIM for your team.

 <a href="https://docs.sourcegraph.com/admin/scim" className="not-italic flex items-center mb-sm">Docs<OpenInNewIcon className="ml-xxs" size={18} /></a>
 <br />